¶¶ÒùÊÓƵ

 On November 23, 2017, Canada announced targeted sanctions against 19 Venezuelan officials under the Justice for Victims of Corrupt Foreign Officials Act.
 These individuals are responsible for, or complicit in, gross violations of internationally recognized human rights, have committed acts of significant corruption, or both.

 On January 10, 2019, Maduro swore himself in for a second term based on the illegitimate and anti-democratic elections of May 2018.
 His claim to the presidency was rejected by Canada, the international community, and the democratically-elected National Assembly of Venezuela; on January 15, 2019, the National Assembly declared that Nicolas Maduro had usurped the presidential powers.
 On January 23, 2019, the President of the National Assembly, based on article 233 of the Venezuelan Constitution, assumed the interim presidency of Venezuela.
-To date, more than 50 countries, including Canada, have recognized Juan Guaidó as Interim President of Venezuela.
+At that time, more than 50 countries, including Canada, recognized Juan Guaidó as Interim President of Venezuela.

 Since then, the Maduro regime has increased the persecution and repression of its political opponents and the Venezuelan people.
 Their oppressive actions include preventing relief supplies from entering Venezuela; the widespread arrests of hundreds of anti-regime protestors; censorship and suppression of freedom of expression; the use of the co-opted judiciary to pursue political leaders and civilians who exercise their civil and political rights; and the extrajudicial killing of dozens of people during protests against the Maduro regime.